Pylons/pyramid/docs/narr/firstapp.rst

 The script imports the ``Configurator`` class from the ``pyramid.configuration`` module.
-This class is used to configure :mod:`pyramid` for a particular application.
-An instance of this class provides methods which help configure various parts of :mod:`pyramid` for a given application deployment.
+This class is used to configure :app:`Pyramid` for a particular application.
+An instance of this class provides methods which help configure various parts of :app:`Pyramid` for a given application deployment.

 The script uses the :class:`pyramid.response.Response` class later in the script to create a :term:`response` object.

-Like many other Python web frameworks, :mod:`pyramid` uses the :term:`WSGI` protocol to connect an application and a web server together.
-The :mod:`paste.httpserver` server is used in this example as a WSGI server for convenience, as the ``paste`` package is a dependency of :mod:`pyramid` itself.
+Like many other Python web frameworks, :app:`Pyramid` uses the :term:`WSGI` protocol to connect an application and a web server together.
+The :mod:`paste.httpserver` server is used in this example as a WSGI server for convenience, as the ``paste`` package is a dependency of :app:`Pyramid` itself.

 View Callable Declarations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~